zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

 ### Data Understanding

-Now, let us understand how the data is distributed in our table to see how many reviews or how many wines are in our data set, and which wines are greater than 90 points and less than 90 points.
+Now, let us understand how the data is distributed in our table to see how many reviews or how many wines are in our data set, and which wines are GT\_90\_POINTS or LT\_90\_POINTS.

-1. In the wine points ratings distribution, you can see that the lighter shade of blue are less than 90 points and darker shade of the blue are greater than 90 points.
+1. In the wine points ratings distribution, you can see that the lighter shade of blue are LT\_90\_POINTS and darker shade of the blue are GT\_90\_POINTS.

     ![](./images/distribution.png " ")